ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-classical-physics.md

   - Resistance

 ## Thermodynamics
-Thermodynamics is the study of the workings d effects of heat, or **thermal energy**, in a system.
+Thermodynamics is the study of the workings and effects of heat, or **thermal energy**, in a system.
 Some main topics include:

 - The 4 Laws of Thermodynamics
 - Entropy